shirokumacode/overwatch-omnic-rewards/README.md

 ## FAQ
 <details>
 <summary>How does it work?</summary>
 The app checks every 10min if OWL/OWC is currently live.
 If it's live, it will start to "watch" and track watch time.
+It uses the same mechanism as the OWL/OWC website to track your watch time.
 </details>

 <details>